B. Conduct Associated With Personal Responsibility and Integrity

 6. Damage to Property: Any action that causes damage or which would tend to cause damage to the property of the College or property of a member of the College community or other personal or public property.

 8. Drug Policy: Students may not be in the presence of, possess, distribute, or use/misuse of prescription, medication, narcotics, controlled/illegal substances except as expressly permitted by law.
 Any student who is struggling with an addiction to any narcotic or controlled substance may seek help at the College’s Health & Wellness Center located on the third floor of the Student Center (Ext.
 3314).
-Possession with the intent to sell or distribute narcotic or illegal will likely result in dismissal from the College.
-Any drug related violation of College policy will be considered a violation of the Drug Policy.
+Possession with the intent to sell or distribute narcotic or illegal may likely result in expulsion from the College.

 9. Failure to Comply.
 Failure to comply with reasonable and lawful requests or directives of College officials or emergency personnel officers acting in performance of their duties and/or interference with faculty, staff, or student staff acting in the performance of their official duties.

 10. Student Identification: Marist College identification cards and the privileges included therein are the property of Marist College and are non-transferable.
 The following acts are a violation of College Policy:

 a.
 Failure to show proper student identification or other identification to any faculty, staff or student staff in the performance of his/her official duties.
 All students are required to carry their own college issued identification card with them at all times.

 Note: Student may not produce an electronic picture of their Marist ID to gain access into a residence hall facility.